 - A completely flat support platform from heel to toe to enable natural arch support

-- A toe box that is wide at the ball of the foot and then gets even wider toward the ends of the toes (instead of getting narrower)
+- A toe box that is wide at the ball of the foot and then gets even wider toward the ends of your toes (instead of getting narrower)

 One of the first steps in preventing or addressing common foot problems is to adopt foot-healthy footwear.
-At Natural Footgear, we take great pride in offering men’s and women’s footwear that best supports and preserves natural foot health.
-Every shoe on our site is Natural Footgear Certified, which means it lives up to our expectations for what constitutes a healthy piece of footwear.
-We are extremely picky when it comes to our footwear offerings, and not many brands make the cut.
+At Natural Footgear, we take great pride in featuring men’s and women’s footwear that best supports and preserves natural foot health.
+Every shoe that appears on our site is Natural Footgear Certified, which means it lives up to our expectations for what constitutes a healthy piece of footwear.
+We are extremely picky when it comes to the footwear we feature on our site, and not many brands or models make the cut.

 Foot-Healthy Dress Shoes

-Finding footwear (especially for women) that's both foot-healthy and attractive by society's standards (for the workplace and for formal footwear) is very challenging.
+Finding footwear (especially for women) that's both foot-healthy and attractive by society's standards (for the workplace and for formal use) is very challenging.
 We're always on the search for foot-healthy dress shoes.
 If you know of a model that fits our criteria for foot-healthy footwear, we would be happy to hear from you.
-In terms of our current offerings, here are a couple of our favorite options:
+In the meantime, here are a few of our favorite, dressier options that are currently featured on the Natural Footgear site:

 Ahinsa Ananda Ballerina (for Women)